Shiva-Deepgrid/PACMAN/README.md

 ## Step 3:
 When a given pacman hits the edge of the screen, it should change position to stay within the frame of the web page.

+# Road map
+In future i will learn advance concept of Bootstrap, React and Node

+# License information
+MIT License